jerapiblaze/mininet-topology-simulation/README.md

 Iperf was used to generate traffic through the network, and its output will be saved in lib/results/fattree-{dij/ecmp}/{input-file-name}/data

-# Network Topology Plot
+# Network Topology
-We provided a plot we have generated using the python library matplotlib to plot our fat-tree topology.
+The network topology in use is 4-ary fattree, which was illustrated in the figure below.
 The file is named fattree_topo.png:

 ![4-ary fat-tree topology](fattree.png)